LOG1CRS/JS-Data-Structures/README.md

 <h1> <img src="https://github.com/LOG1CRS/JS-Data-Structures/blob/main/assets/structure-icon.png" width="30px"> Data Structures with JavaScript </h1>

-This repo is a compilation of the fundamental data structures, this repo also helps me to have them present when I need them or forget something about them.
+This repo is a compilation of the fundamental data structures, and also helps me to have them present when I need them or forget something about them.
 Each structure contains notes and comments to explain better itself and Its code made with JavaScript.

 ## Getting Started